c3d/recorder/README.md

 * The `recorder.c` file is the implementation file, which provides support for C programs.

-* The `recorder.tbl` file lists the recorders your application will use, and their size.
+To define recorders, you use `RECORDER` statements, which takes three arguments: the name of the recorder, the number of entries to keep, and a description.
 You can look at the `hanoi_test.c` file for an example of use.
-To use a recorder called `MOVES` with 256 entries, you declare it as follows in the `recorder.tbl` file:
+This example defines for example a recorder called `MOVES` with 1024 entries, declared as follows:

-    RECORDER(MOVES, 256)
+    RECORDER(MOVES, 1024, "Moving pieces around")

+It is also possible to declare recorders in a header file using the `RECORDER_DECLARE` statement that takes the name of the recorder.

+    RECORDER_DECLARE(MOVES)

+This allows to share a recorder across multiple C source files.

 ## Recording events